riccardobrasca/SDG/CONTRIBUTING.md

 # Contributing to [SDG]

-Thank you for your interest in contributing to [SDG]!
-We welcome contributions from the community and appreciate your efforts to improve the project.
-Please follow the guidelines below to ensure a smooth contribution process.
+Thank you for your interest in [SDG].

+Currently we are not looking for contributions to the project, but comments are welcome!